TeknikhogskolanGothenburg/webserver-group-1/DocsSrc/articles/WebserverArchitecture.md

 The user can see the output on the screen.

-* What resources can the user access?
+# What resources can the user access?

+It accesses all eight files in the Content-folder.
+Gif, html, htm, jpg, pdf, js and css-files.

 * How does the server act in case of an error?